Prepping Your Lawn For Winter

 Setting the Stage for Better Growth

 There are several steps you need to take during the fall to protect your lawn during the cold months of winter.
-The following are what we recommend:
+The following tips are what we recommend:

 - Elimination of any fall weeds to avoid competition with your grass.